RASA-CHITRAS OF BHARAT:

 TECHNIQUES OF IMMORTALITY: TALA-MANA AND VISUAL SCIENCE

-The Vinaya Pitaka of 300 B.C. records a time when even kings like Prasenjit held private galleries, so compelling were the images that Bhikkhunis were forbidden entry.
-Such reverence stemmed from the remarkable precision involved in creating them.
+The Vinaya Piṭaka of around 300 BCE records a time when even kings such as Prasenjit maintained private galleries, so powerful were the images that Bhikkhunīs were forbidden entry.
+Such reverence arose from the extraordinary precision with which these images were created.

 INTERCONNECTION OF THE ARTS IN BHARATAM